jfwalker/MGWE/README.md

 Running the program should be relatively trivial and can be tested quickly on the vertebrate dataset from the paper.
 The configuration file first needs to be set up with the following options.
 Each option should have a space after the colon.
-An example config file here is called Config.config and it's the one I used to analyze the vertebrate "or tetrapod depending on how technical you want to be" dataset
+An example config file here is called Config.config and it's the one I used to analyze the vertebrate dataset

 location of the phyx programs (pxbp and pxrmt), the location of raxml, and a name for the outfile.